Red Poppy Earrings - Wire Drop

-Following the trench warfare of the first World War which took place in the poppy fields of Flanders, red poppies have become a symbol of remembrance of soldiers who have died during wartime.
+Following the trench warfare of the first World War, red poppies have become a symbol of remembrance of soldiers who have died during wartime.
 The use of the poppy was inspired by the World War I poem "In Flanders field".
 Its opening lines refer to the many poppies that were the first flowers to grow in the churned-up earth of soldiers' graves in Flanders.
 Red Poppies, or artificial ones, are worn on and around the 11th of November, Remembrance Day, to honour them.

-Materials: The Red Poppy earrings are cast in bronze with red cast glass petals and accented with peacock freshwater pearls.
+Materials: The Red Poppy earrings are cast in bronze with red cast glass petals and accented with dark gunmetal cast bronze pearls.
 The wires are 925 silver.

 Measures: 1" L x 1" W